hokamoto/pleroma-mirror/docs/config.md

 ## OAuth 2.0 provider - :oauth2

-Configuration OAuth 2.0 provider capabilities:
+Configure OAuth 2 provider capabilities:

 * `token_expires_in` - The lifetime in seconds of the access token.
 * `issue_new_refresh_token` - Keeps old refresh token or generate new refresh token when to obtain an access token.